-Implementation TYPO3\Fluid\ViewHelpers\TranslateViewHelper
+Implementation Neos\FluidAdaptor\ViewHelpers\TranslateViewHelper

 - id (string, optional): Id to use for finding translation (trans-unit id in XLIFF) - value (string, optional): If \$key is not specified or could not be resolved, this value is used.
-If this argument is not set, child nodes will be used to render the default - arguments (array, optional): Numerically indexed array of values to be inserted into placeholders - source (string, optional): Name of file with translations - package (string, optional): Target package key.
+If this argument is not set, child nodes will be used to render the default - arguments (array, optional): Numerically indexed array of values to be inserted into placeholders - source (string, optional): Name of file with translations (use / as a directory separator) - package (string, optional): Target package key.
 If not set, the current package key will be used - quantity (mixed, optional): A number to find plural form for (float or int), NULL to not use plural forms - locale (string, optional): An identifier of locale to use (NULL for use the default locale)